Workplace OSHA Violations Are Serious Business

 - Power transmission and distribution

 - Power line safety

 OSHA specifically informs employers that they are responsible for enforcing safety standards as outlined in the regulations.
-In the words of Secretary of Labor Hilda L. Solis, “Employers should not sacrifice their workers’ lives for a profit, and no one should be injured or killed for a paycheck.”
+In the words of former Secretary of Labor Hilda L. Solis, “Employers should not sacrifice their workers’ lives for a profit, and no one should be injured or killed for a paycheck.”
 (Source: U.S. Department of Labor news release.)
 Ms. Solis made this statement after OSHA “issued 54 workplace safety and health citations with penalties totaling $1.2 million to gun powder substitute manufacturer Black Mag LLC, following an investigation into the causes of a deadly explosion in May at the company’s worksite in Colebrook, [New Hampshire].”

 Violators of OSHA regulations such as Black Mag are expected to correct unsafe workplace conditions.
 They are often required to pay fines.
 Through personal injury claims and lawsuits, injured workers may recover damages from liable parties.
 OSHA regulations help identify and confirm negligence in construction accidents and industrial accidents.

 Contact Anesi Ozmon Today